jswebguru/Stock-decision/README.md

     ```
 4. Upload your chart and view the detected patterns!

-### Online Access
-Users can also access the app directly via the following link: [ChartScanAI App](https://chartscanai.streamlit.app)

 ## Scientific Approach
 This project is based on the scientific approach detailed in the research article titled "[YOLO Object Recognition Algorithm and “Buy-Sell Decision” Model Over 2D Candlestick Charts](https://ieeexplore.ieee.org/document/9092995)" by Serdar Birogul, Günay Temür, and Utku Kose.
 The article demonstrates the effectiveness of using deep learning models for pattern recognition in financial charts.
 This implementation builds upon this research by utilizing the latest YOLOv8 model and providing an accessible interface for practical use.